25 Deg C To F

 • Using an online converter: Numerous websites and apps offer free temperature converters.
 Simply input 25°C and the converter will output the equivalent Fahrenheit value.
 This method is convenient for quick conversions but doesn't offer the understanding of the underlying principles.

 • Using a conversion table: Pre-calculated conversion tables are available online and in some textbooks.
 These tables list equivalent temperatures in both Celsius and Fahrenheit, making quick lookups possible.
-However, they're limited to the pre-calculated values and won't help with other temperatures.
+That said, they're limited to the pre-calculated values and won't help with other temperatures.

 The Scientific Rationale Behind the Formula